usgs/pestpp/documentation/pestpp_users_manual.md

 Figure 11.5.
 Format of the (optional) initial-swarm external file that the user can use to define the initial swarm of the PSO algorithm, either in estimation or in Pareto modes.

 The external initial-swarm file can also be used in other ways.
 For example, if the user simply wishes to execute a large number of model-runs, e.g., from the output of a Monte Carlo algorithm, the user could develop an external initial-swarm file with these realizations listed.
 Then the user would set NPOP accordingly, along with NOPTMAX set to 0.
 Another example could be the case where the user wishes to restart the PSO algorithm from some iteration of a previous PSO run.
-In this case, the user could use the *case.pbs* (*estimation* mode) or the *case.par* (*pareto* mode) output file from a previous PSO run as the external initial-swarm file, as these output files use the same format as described in Figure 11.5.
+In this case, the user could use the *case.pbs* (*estimation* mode) or the *case.par* (*pareto* mode) output file from a previous PSO run as the external initial-swarm file, as these output files use the same format as described in Figure 11.5.<span id="_Toc73610598" class="anchor"></span>

-## <a id='s15-3' />PESTPP-PSO Output Files
+## <a id='s15-3' />11.2 PESTPP-PSO Output Files

 Output files produced by PESTPP-PSO are listed in the following table.
 The contents of this table assume that the PEST control file for which PESTPP-PSO is executed is named *case.pst*.